FIWARE/tutorials.Roles-Permissions/README.md

 Authorization is the function of specifying access rights/privileges to resources related to information security.
 More formally, "to authorize" is to define an access policy.
-In the case of Keyrock, User access is granted based on permissions assigned to a role.
+With identity management controlled via the FIWARE **Keyrock** Generic Enabler, User access is granted based on permissions assigned to a role.

 Every application secured by the **Keyrock** generic enabler can define a set of permissions - i.e. a set of things that can be done within the application.
 For example within the application, the ability